opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 * Checksum verification/update

 The implementation provides already logic for L2 bridging and ACL behaviors.
-We suggest you start by taking a quick look at the whole program to understand its structure.
+We suggest you start by taking a **quick look** at the whole program to understand its structure.
 When you're done, try answering the following questions, while referring to the P4 program to understand the different parts in more details.

 **Parser**

 * List all the protocol headers that can be extracted from a packet.
-* Which header is expected to be the first one when parsing a new packet?
+* Which header is expected to be the first one when parsing a new packet
-* Under what circumstances is the NDP header extracted?

 **Ingress pipeline**